megabug/gallagher-research/formats/cad.md

 ### Block 3

-Block 3 of the sector is set in the usual Mifare-specific way, with the following settings:
+Block 3 of the sector is set in the usual MIFARE-specific way, with the following settings:

 * Key A: `0xA0A1A2A3A4A5` (This is the same as the MAD's key A.)